 Based in the heart of Derbyshire, Quarndon Cricket Club is a friendly members club with excellent cricket facilities set in the beautiful Derbyshire countryside

-Known for high sporting standards, quality facilities and our commitment to supporting the development of the sports, we are pleased to be one of the ECB Clubmark Accredited Clubs.
+Known for high sporting standards, quality facilities and our commitment to supporting the development of the Crickets, we are pleased to be one of the ECB Clubmark Accredited Clubs.

 We actively encourage juniors to play cricket through leagues, club teams, coaching and competition – all designed to be fun and enjoyable.